 According to the University of California, San Francisco (UCSF) School of Medicine, birth related brain injuries are the leading cause of cerebral palsy and intellectual disabilities in the United States.
 Babies are most at risk of suffering brain injuries during the birth process, especially if they are premature.

 During labor and delivery, a host of medical mistakes and other forms of physical harm may lead to infant brain damage.
 Injuries like brachial plexus injuries are more common physical injuries than brain injuries.
 However, physical trauma during labor and delivery can lead to brain damage.
-Examples include:
+Some examples include:

 - Excessive Pulling: During delivery, if a doctor pulls too hard or in an abnormal way, a host of injuries may occur, including brain damage.

-- Abnormal Use of Birth-Assisting Tools: Tools including a vacuum-extraction tool or forceps must be used with experience and caution when delivering an infant.
+- Abnormal Use of Birth-Assisting Tools: Tools such as vacuum-extraction or forceps must be used with experience and caution when delivering an infant.
 If used incorrectly or with too much force, brain damage or other physical injuries may occur, such as a hematoma on the baby’s head.

 - Difficulties During Labor: Extended periods of pushing and contractions during a long, difficult labor can result in brain damage.
 This typically occurs when the baby’s brain and head are constantly knocked and pushed against the mother’s pelvic bones.